Best Mortgage Rates: How To Get The Lowest Rate

 Your income and DTI have an impact on your mortgage rate as well.
-You don’t have to be a personal finance wizard to guess the following: Higher incomes likely mean you’ll have more resources available.
+Higher incomes likely mean you’ll have more resources available.
 This doesn’t mean you have to be a millionaire to purchase a $250,000 house, but the lender wants to see that you can comfortably make your monthly payment.
 This is determined by looking at your DTI ratio.

-Again, interest rates are all about risk.
+Interest rates are all about risk.
 When you buy a house, you know what you can afford and plan to make the payments.
-If you fall on hard times, however, you’re likely to pay off certain things before others.
+If you fall on hard times, however, you’re likely to pay off certain expenses before others.

-Interest rates are higher for second homes and investment properties, because if something were to go wrong, you’d likely make the payment on your primary property first.
+Interest rates are higher for second homes and investment properties because if something were to go wrong, you’d likely make the payment on your primary residence first.